HYPHENATE/HelpMessages/README.md

 ### 1.0 - Initial release

-Object - Help Message - Object Used for storing the message in Object - Help Message Filters - Object Used for confirm when the message should appear Path - Help Message Status
+- Object - Help Message - Object Used for storing the message in
+- Object - Help Message Filters - Object Used for confirm when the message should appear
+- Path - Help Message Status
-LWC Component - Dynamic component that can be loaded onto any page PermissionSet - Help Message Admin - This allows you to provide certain staff with the ability to edit the messages, add new, unpublish, publish messages
+- LWC Component - Dynamic component that can be loaded onto any page
+- PermissionSet - Help Message Editor - This allows you to provide certain staff with the ability to edit the messages, add new, unpublish, publish messages
-PermissionSet - Help Message Viewer - This provides read access to the help messages and their filters to ensure they can be displayed on screen
+- PermissionSet - Help Message Viewer - This provides read access to the help messages and their filters to ensure they can be displayed on screen

 ## Part 1: Installation